 Manufacture of Extemporaneous products (Specials) authorisation (ManSA)

-You may legally manufacture and supply unauthorised extemporaneous veterinary medicines (known as Specials) which have been specifically prepared to the order of a veterinary surgeon for use in accordance with the prescribing cascade.
+You require a ManSA to legally manufacture and supply unauthorised extemporaneous veterinary medicines (known as Specials) which have been specifically prepared to the order of a veterinary surgeon for use in accordance with the prescribing cascade.

-The same guidance as for ManAs applies except for the MA requirements and the full application of GMP in the case of sterile manufacture.
+The same guidance as for ManAs applies to ManSAs, except for the requirements for a marketing authorisation (MA) and the full application of GMP applies in the case of sterile manufacture.

 An unauthorised medicine which is a pharmaceutical equivalent of an available authorised medicine should not be placed on the market.
 A medicine should be regarded as a pharmaceutical equivalent if: